-Under section 187(5) of the BC Act the CEO must ensure that the total quantity of sandalwood authorised to be taken under licence does not exceed the maximum quantities set in an order.
+Under section 187(5) of the BC Act, the CEO must ensure that the total quantity of sandalwood authorised to be taken under licence does not exceed the maximum quantities set in an order.
 DBCA regulates the sandalwood take quantity through BC Act licences issued for both Crown and private lands.

 Further terms or conditions that are imposed on sandalwood take are prescribed by BC regulation 67.
-This includes (and is not limited to), the minimum size of living (green) trees that can be taken 'must not be less than 400mm in circumference when measured over bark at a point approximately 150mm above the ground'.
+This includes (and is not limited to), the minimum size of living (green) trees that can be taken 'must not be less than 400mm in circumference when measured over the bark at a point approximately 150mm above the ground'.

 - a) DBCA will determine and recommend a sandalwood take quantity for the Minister to issue an order that will replace the Sandalwood Order in 2027.
-In limiting the sandalwood take, recommendations will account for: - i. environmental and social sustainability within the definition for ecologically sustainable use of the BC Act s69(2); - ii. regional licence protocols for sandalwood conservation, protection and management (to be developed); - iii. strategic inventory, resource and population modelling; - iv. scale and effectiveness of sandalwood establishment operations; and - v. the extent to which a supply of plantation sandalwood may enhance the conservation of wild sandalwood. - b) DBCA will review regulation 67(c) (that prescribes the minimum size permitted for take of sandalwood) and recommend changes if considered necessary to maintain best practice consistent with contemporary species biology and population knowledge.
+The framework for recommendations to limit sandalwood take will account for: - i. strategic inventory, resource and population modelling - ii. risk analysis of the species potential for persistence within and across its distribution - iii. scale and effectiveness of sandalwood establishment operations - iv. living (green) sandalwood having distinct sustainability factors and management requirements to dead sandalwood - v. regional licence protocols for sandalwood conservation, protection and management (to be developed) - vi. principles of ecologically sustainable development as defined in Section 4 of the BC Act. - b) DBCA will review regulation 67(c) (that prescribes the minimum size permitted for take of sandalwood) and recommend changes if considered necessary to maintain best practice consistent with contemporary species biology and population knowledge.

-Objective: Manage and mitigate threats to sandalwood and sandalwood populations.
+Objective: Manage and mitigate pressures on sandalwood and sandalwood populations.